 b.
 Access in the Elastic Beanstalk console

-In this final step, you'll clean up and delete all your resources.
+In this final step, you will clean up and delete all of your resources.

 a.
 Delete the Elastic Beanstalk application

 Go to the Elastic Beanstalk console.
 In the Applications view, select the radio button next to your application, choose the Actions menu, then select Delete application.
 In the confirmation dialog, enter the name of your application and choose Delete.
 This will delete both your application and the Elastic Beanstalk environment.

 Go to the CloudFormation console and delete the CloudFormation stack WWAMAStack created at the start of the lab.

 c.
 Delete temporary files from Amazon S3